 New Year’s Eve in Rome, Italy

 And how does Rome, the capital of Italy, compare to the other Italian cities speaking about New Year’s Eve?
 Every city and town in Italy is going to celebrate the night with music and shows in their main piazzas.
 Rome usually does it in the Circus Maximus, where chariot races happened at the time of the Roman Empire.
 The stadium has a capacity crowd of 250.000 people and is covered in grass, as it is normally a public park with no benches or seats.
 If you’re traveling to Rome for the first time and you find it thrilling to spend hours standing or sitting on the ground surrounded and squeezed in between people that might rightly have drunk more than the usual, then you should go for it.
-Take into account that the show starts at 9pm.
-Nearby metro station could be shut as it happened last year to avoid panic because they will be assaulted by hordes of partying humans.
-I remember having to walk for km hoping to find a subway station which was still running.
+Take into account that the show starts at 9 pm.
+The nearby metro station could be shut as it happened last year to avoid panic because they will be assaulted by hordes of partying humans.
+I remember having to walk for km hoping to find a subway station that was still running.

 The New Year’s Eve firecracker show in Rome can’t compete with the one held in Naples.
 However, Rome in winter is a pleasure to visit because of the Christmas atmosphere and the drastically reduced number of tourists.